-Funding optionsHui E! have collated a list of government and philanthropic funding that is available specifically to community organisations and groups who are delivering frontline services during Covid-19.
-It does not include existing funding streams available to groups.
+Funding AvailableHui E! have collated a list of government and philanthropic funding that is available specifically to community organisations and groups responding to and recovering from Covid-19.
 We will continue updating this page as new information becomes available.
 If you know of other funding sources, please let us know at email@example.com

 Special offer from Strategic GrantsNeeding help to find out what grants your community organisation or group is eligible for?
 Join up with the GEM Local Online grants management system run by Strategic Grants.
 GEM Local provides your local community group with a complete grant-seeking solution.
 Strategic Grants offers a 25% discount for Hui E! supporters with revenue under $1M.
 GEM Local provides: